 The world of vinyl records, like any niche hobby, can be intimidating to the uninitiated.
-Terms like preamp, platter, and cartridge can make listening to vinyl seem like an overly complicated pastime (especially since turntables and records aren’t exactly cheap).
-But that’s not true, according to the experts we spoke with — including DJs, record-store owners, and general vinyl geeks — all of whom assured us that you don’t need more than a turntable with a preamp, a few records, and speakers to get started.
+But according to the experts we spoke with — including DJs, record-store owners, and vinyl geeks — all you need is a turntable with a preamp, a few records, and speakers to get started.

-Each of our experts recommended different turntables for beginners, but they all advised avoiding one very popular all-in-one record player that comes in a suitcase: “Whatever you do, don’t get a Crosley,” says DJ Prestige of the DJ-focused website Fleamarket Funk, who claims that if you’re serious about your new hobby, you should look for machines with better sound quality — and with needles that won’t “eventually ruin your records.”
+Our experts had different recommendations for beginners, but they all advised avoiding one very popular all-in-one record player that comes in a suitcase: “Whatever you do, don’t get a Crosley,” says DJ Prestige of the DJ-focused website Fleamarket Funk, who says that if you’re serious about your new hobby, you should look for machines with better sound quality — and with needles that won’t “eventually ruin your records.”
 In practice, that means avoiding not just a Crosley, but most if not all record players.
-While a record player is self-contained and will play vinyl without any other equipment, the sound quality is typically poor; a turntable and speakers (like Audioengine’s A2+) will give you a purer sounding analog home-audio system.
+While a record player is self-contained and will play vinyl without any other equipment, the sound quality is typically poor; a turntable and speakers (like Audioengine’s A2+) will give you a purer-sounding analog home-audio system.

-All of the turntables below are great entry-level options that contain quality parts and will last for some time with regular care.
-Most of them also contain a built-in preamp — more on what that means below — because our experts say that’s the easiest and most straightforward setup to use.
-“See how that works, and then if you see yourself wanting something better, you can upgrade slowly down the line,” explains Mike Davis, owner of New York City’s Academy Records.
-Here, the best turntables you can buy online.
+Most of the record players below contain a built-in preamp — more on what that means below — because our experts say that’s the easiest and most straightforward setup to use.
+“See how that works and then if you see yourself wanting something better, you can upgrade slowly down the line,” explains Mike Davis, owner of New York City’s Academy Records.

 What we’re looking for